2-3 Day Dordogne Itinerary from Belvès

 Tip: Try to end your day in Domme — the views at sunset are exceptional.

-From Montferrand, it’s about 11 minutes to Monpazier, one of the best-preserved bastide towns in France, known for its beautiful central square
+Continue to Monpazier (17 mins), one of the best-preserved bastide towns in France, with its beautiful central square and arcades

-Les Eyzies, around 28 minutes from Belvès, is often described as the centre of prehistoric Dordogne.
-Set in a dramatic valley of cliffs and rock shelters, it’s home to museums, cave sites and some of the region’s most fascinating history
+Visit Les Eyzies (28 minutes from Belvès), often described as the centre of prehistoric Dordogne.
+The village sits beneath dramatic limestone cliffs and is home to important archaeological sites and museums

-This route combines history, landscapes and a more relaxed atmosphere, making it ideal for a full and varied day out.
+This route combines history, landscapes and a slower pace, making it ideal for a full and varied day out.